wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 *Presented by* Word of Warning + Contact

+A trio of new works-in-development — searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts & within the armour of our presents.
+Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with artists Christian Asare, Jade Williams, Kellie Colbert.

 Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with a trio of new works-in-development from artists Christian Asare, Jade Williams, Kellie Colbert — searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts, and within the armour of our presents.

 #### Ticketing